 The Ford Motor Company Robotics Building is a new national centerpiece in robotics research, learning, and collaboration.

-Opening in early 2020, the Ford Robotics building will become the home of Michigan Robotics.
-The 140,000-square-foot, four-story complex will house classrooms, offices, a startup-style open collaboration area and tailored lab space for a variety of robotic technologies.
-The building will include a three-story fly zone for autonomous aerial vehicles, an outdoor obstacle course for walking robots, high-bay garage space for self-driving cars, and dedicated space for rehabilitation and mobility robots such as prosthetics and exoskeletons.
+Opening in 2020, the Ford Robotics building will become the home of Michigan Robotics.
+The 140,000-square-foot, four-story complex will house classrooms, offices, a cafe, and a startup-style open collaboration area and tailored lab space for a variety of robotic technologies.
+A few highlights include:

 And in a unique agreement, Ford will lease the fourth floor to perform robotics research and engineering in collaboration with U-M and other industry leaders.